risk-first/website/menagerie/Agency-Risk.md

 The less visibility you have of the agent's activities, the bigger the risk.
 However, the whole _point_ of giving the money to the agent was that you would have to spend less time and effort managing it.
 Hence the dilemma.
 So, **Agency Risk** flourishes where there is [Invisibility Risk](Communication-Risk).

 **Agency Risk** clearly includes the behaviour of [Bad Actors](https://en.wiktionary.org/wiki/bad_actor).
 But, this is a very strict definition of **Agency Risk**.

-In softwaree development, we're not lending each other money, but we are being paid by the project sponsor, so they are assuming **Agency Risk** by employing us.
+In software development, we're not lending each other money, but we are being paid by the project sponsor, so they are assuming **Agency Risk** by employing us.
 Let's look at some examples of borderline **Agency Risk** situations, in order to sketch out where the domain of this risk lies.

 ## CV Building